-The funding strategy has a real rate of return assumption of 3.25% reflecting a change from the 3.50% real rate assumed in 2016.
+The funding strategy has a real rate of return assumption of 3.25% in 2019.
 Analysis indicates that 3.25% is a realistic real rate of return and is comparable with other jurisdictions and the Canadian national average.
 The real rate of return coupled with our long term CPI assumption of 2.00%, yields a nominal rate of 5.25%.

 Declines in market values in 2008 indicate how quickly gains may be erased.
-During this period the market value of the WCB's portfolio declined by \$210 million reflecting a \$35 million draw down to cover benefit payments and a 16% decline in the value of securities held.
+During this period the market value of the WCB's portfolio declined by \$210 million reflecting a \$35 million draw down to cover benefit payments and a 16% decline in the value of securities